Recover Files with Quick Format Partition Recovery provided by iCare Data Recovery to restore files from quick formatted partition.

 Don't worry, all your files are still recovable.
 Just download the program for free and it will scan and search you lost files for free!

-You can download iCare Data Recovery Standard to search and find out your files from formatted partition.
+You can download iCare Data Recovery to repair your files from formatted partition.

-Step Three: Select “Format Recovery” which is on the right corner to recover lost files from formatted drive.
+Step Three: choose “Deep Scan Recovery” on the right corner to recover lost data from formatted partition drive.

 Digital camera cards.

 Any other storage devices whose drive letters are displayed in Windows "My computer".